WasmEdge/WasmEdge/docs/book/en/src/features.md

 # WasmEdge Features

-This doc has moved to <https://wasmedge.org/docs/start/wasmedge/features>.
-Please use our new docs.
+> This Part has been moved to<https://wasmedge.org/docs/start/wasmedge/features>.
+Please use our new docs..